dadorner-msft/activationws/README.md

 ![activation-process](https://github.com/dadorner-msft/ActivationWs/blob/master/doc/images/activation-process.gif)

-1. Deploy the PowerShell script `Activate-Product.ps1` to your ESU eligible devices (e.g. using ConfigMgr or another solution of your choice)
+1. The PowerShell script `Activate-Product.ps1` is deployed to your ESU eligible devices (e.g. using ConfigMgr or another solution of your choice)
-2. The script installs the MAK key, queries the Installation ID and Product ID.
+2. The script installs the MAK, queries the Installation- and Product ID.
 It then sends a SOAP request to the ActivationWs web service (the ActivationWs web service is installed on a host on your internal network.
 Communication takes place over a port of your choice, e.g. 80/443)
 3. Installation- and Product IDs are sent to the Microsoft BatchActivation Service
-4. Confirmation ID is returned to the ActivationWs web service, which will then return the Confirmation ID to the client
+4. Confirmation ID is returned to the ActivationWs web service, which will then return the Confirmation ID to the ESU eligible device
 5. The script deposits the Confirmation ID and finishes up the activation

 [Back to ToC](#table-of-contents)